 There is 1 IPPC licensed industry within the catchment and it has been designated as 'not at risk'.
-Also, monitoring does not indicate any water quality issues likely to be associated with this industry.
-Therefore, it is unlikely to be affecting shellfish water quality in this shellfish area.
+Therefore, it is unlikely that it is affecting shellfish water quality in this shellfish area.

 Section 4 Licensed Industries

 TABLE 13 - Section 4 Licenses